cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     }
     sizeInBytes?: number
     spacing: Point3
-    uid: string
+    volumeId: string
 }

 // @public
 interface IVolumeInput {
     // (undocumented)
     actorUID?: string
-    // actorUID for segmentations, since two segmentations with the same volumeUID
+    // actorUID for segmentations, since two segmentations with the same volumeId
     // can have different representations
     blendMode?: string
-    // actorUID for segmentations, since two segmentations with the same volumeUID
+    // actorUID for segmentations, since two segmentations with the same volumeId
     // can have different representations
     callback?: VolumeInputCallback
-    // actorUID for segmentations, since two segmentations with the same volumeUID
+    // actorUID for segmentations, since two segmentations with the same volumeId
     // can have different representations
     slabThickness?: number
-    // actorUID for segmentations, since two segmentations with the same volumeUID
+    // actorUID for segmentations, since two segmentations with the same volumeId
     // can have different representations
     visibility?: boolean
-    // actorUID for segmentations, since two segmentations with the same volumeUID
+    // actorUID for segmentations, since two segmentations with the same volumeId
     // can have different representations
-    volumeUID: string
+    volumeId: string
 }

 // @public